Ryusei Yokohama

 Ryusei Yokohama (横浜 流星, Yokohama Ryūsei) is a Japanese actor, model, and former singer.
-He is affiliated with Stardust Promotion.
-He is best known for playing the role of the pink-haired Yuri Kyohei in the 2019 romantic comedy drama Hajimete Koi wo Shita Hi ni Yomu Hanashi as well as Hikari Nonomura (ToQ 4gou) in the 2014 Super Sentai TV series Ressha Sentai ToQger.
+He is best known for playing the role of the pink-haired Yuri Kyohei in the 2019 romantic comedy drama A Story to Read When You First Fall in Love, as well as Hikari Nonomura (ToQ 4gou) in the 2014 Super Sentai TV series Ressha Sentai ToQger.

+Early life and education

+Yokohama Ryūsei was born on September 16, 1996, in Yokohama, Kanagawa Prefecture.

+In March 2015, Yokohama graduated from a men's modelling course.

 Career

 When he was a sixth grader, Yokohama was discovered by a talent scout while with his family on his first trip to the trendy Tokyo neighborhood of Harajuku.
 He is currently working under Stardust Promotion.
 He was a former member of the male talent group Ebidan, a group also produced by Stardust Promotion.

-Yokohama's special skill is Kyokushin karate.
-In 2011, he won as the champion in the 7th International Youth Karate Tournament for boys aged 13-14 under the 55kg division (World's Best).

 Yokohama's first appearance was at a commercial for Eiko Seminar.
 He served as a male model of the fashion magazine Nikopuchi through a public audition.
 Yokohama was voted as number 1 in Menmo.
 In the same year, he debuted in Kamen Rider Fourze.
 In 2013, Yokohama made regular appearances in the drama Real Onigokko The Origin.

 In February 2014, he appeared in Ressha Sentai ToQger as Hikari/ToQ 4gou.

-In March 2015, Yokohama graduated from men's model of Nicola.

-Personal life

-Yokohama has a very close relationship with his mother, who happens to do the egosurfing for him.
-He also has deep admiration for his father, who humbly works as a carpenter.
-And being the eldest, he is very protective of his younger brother named Kaito, who is just a year younger than him.

-Yokohama's hobbies include staring at the wall and listening to music.
-His favorite artist is amazarashi.
+Other activities

+Yokohama's special skill is Kyokushin karate.
+In 2011, he won the 7th International Youth Karate Tournament for boys aged 13–14 in the under 55kg division.